 What to Bring?

-1. Social Security Card for filer(s) AND ANYONE CLAIMED AS A DEPENDENT.
-If you don’t have a social security card for yourself, your spouse, or a dependent, we need a letter/form from the Social Security Administration which has the name and social security number on it.
+1. Social Security Card or ITIN letter for FILER(S) AND ALL DEPENDENTS.
+If you don’t have these documents for yourself, your spouse, or a dependent, please contact the Social Security Administration to get them before your tax appointment.

 2. Photo ID for filer(s).

-9. Child Care Credit.
-Bring the name, address and social security number or Business ID number of the person or center who cared for your child.
-Also, bring the bills which show total amount paid in 2013.
+9. For the Child Care Credit, bring the total amount paid by you, along with the name, address and tax identification number of the person or center who cared for your child.

-12. Homestead Property Tax Credit.
-Homeowners bring 2013 summer and winter tax bills.
+11. For the Homestead Property Tax Credit: homeowners bring 2014 summer and winter tax bills.
 We MUST see actual bills.
-If your taxes are escrowed, or if you cannot find your bills, please contact your village, township, or city treasurer to get copies.
-Renters’ names have to be on the lease.
+If you taxes are escrowed, or if you cannot find your bills, please contact your village township, or city treasurer to get copies.
+Renters' names have to be on the lease.
 Renters need to know how much they paid in rent and the name and address of their landlord.

 14. Direct Deposit.
 Bring the account number and routing number of your bank or credit union.